 We are delighted that you are interested in studying at TUM School of Education.

-Munich is not only a great place to study, it’s also a great place to live.
-Every day you will encounter new cultures, interests and backgrounds.
-Your Munich experience will be completely unique and will equip you for every aspect of your life and career.
+Munich is not only a great place to study, it is also a great place to live.
+You will encounter new cultures, activities and background interests on a daily basis.
+Your Munich experience will be unique and will equip you for every aspect of your future life and career.

-Here are the tools, tips, and advice on preparing to study and live in Munich and what to do once you arrive.
+Here are some tools, tips, and pieces of advice on preparing to study and live in Munich, and on what to do once you arrive.

-We want to help you ensure that your studies begin as smoothly as possible.
+We want to help ensure that your studies commence as smoothly as possible.

-Since the winter semester 2013, students of the TUM and other Munich universities get the new Semester Ticket.
-The basic semester ticket authorizes students to use all forms of transportation within the entire MVV network on weekdays between the hours of 6 pm and 6 am, as well as on weekends and holidays.
+The Semester Ticket entitles students to use all forms of transportation within the entire MVV network on weekdays between the hours of 6 pm and 6 am, as well as all day at weekends and in holiday periods.

-Our Global & Alumni Office organizes orientation weeks for international exchange students at the beginning of each term.
+Our TUM Global & Alumni Office organizes orientation weeks for international exchange students at the start of each term.
 The aim is to help international students at the beginning of their studies in Munich.
-Have a look at this website:
+Take a look at this website:

 The Departments of Mathematics, Physics and Computer Sciences are located in Garching and the Departments of Biology and Chemistry are located in Freising/Weihenstephan.

-If you are unsure where your lecture or seminar is taught do not hesitate to contact our student advisor or have a look at the following link:
+If you are unsure where your lecture or seminar is held, do not hesitate to contact our student advisor.

-During the semester Student Association meetings regularly take place at 6.30 pm, Marsstraße 20, room 130, first floor.
+During the semester, Student Association meetings take place weekly at 5.30 pm in Marsstraße 20, Room 130, on the first floor.

-Munich and the TUM offer manifold ways to spend your leisure time.
-Whether you are interested in sports, music and arts, languages or festivals and movies there is a vast number of opportunities to spend your free time and to meet other interested people.
+Both the city of Munich and TUM offer extensive opportunities for leisure activity.
+Whether you are interested in sports, music and arts, languages, films or festivals, there are many different ways to spend your free time and meet interesting people.

-Exchange students are students who have been selected by their home university for studying at TUM for a maximum of three semesters within the scope of an exchange program (e.g. Erasmus+ or TUMexchange) or a bilateral university agreement.
+Exchange students are those students who have been selected by their home university to study at TUM for a maximum of three semesters within the scope of an exchange program such as Erasmus+ or TUMexchange, or via a bilateral university agreement.

-You should send us your study proposal as early as possible.
-Tell us which courses you intend to take and explain how much you have done in the relevant subject at your home university.
-This will prevent disappointments (e.g. the courses you intend to take are already full, not your level, etc.).
+You should send us your learning agreement as early as possible.
+Tell us which courses you intend to take and explain the work you have completed in the relevant subjects at your home university.
+This information will prevent possible mismatching or disappointment (e.g. the courses you intend to take are already full, not of an appropriate level, etc.).